 - Snell Knot – The only knot when flipping a straight shank hook.

-- I used the Uni-Knot for all my lures except drop shot.
+- Uni-Knot for all my lures except drop shot.
 The Uni-Knot is quick, simple and strong.
 It takes just a few seconds to tie and keep on chunking.
 I also use it when I am splicing two lines together.
 The line will break before the knot does.

-- I use the Palomar Knot for a drop shot rig.
+- Palomar Knot for a drop shot rig.
 It keeps the hook straight out from the line.

-- I have been tying the Uni-Knot for over 30 years.
+- Uni-Knot I have been tying this for over 30 years.
 It is quick, easy and doesn't break.
 It’s easy to learn to tie and is very sturdy.
 It works great on monofilament and braid.

 How to Tie Fishing Knots Video Playlist